arp242/pkg_clearleaves/README.markdown

 and not the interactive mode, as I find that to be much more useful.
 Note that the flags are *not* compatible with `pkg_cutleaves`.

-It currently only works for Arch Linux (pacman), but its design should make it easier to add other platforms as well.
-In fact, rpm, dpkg, and FreeBSD were supported in earlier versions, but I added them with little testing four years ago, and wasn't confident they're correct, so I commented them out again.
+It currently only works for Arch Linux (pacman) and Void Linux (xbps), but its design should make it easier to add other platforms as well. rpm, dpkg, and FreeBSD were supported in earlier versions, but I added them with little testing four years ago, and wasn't confident they're correct, so I commented them out again.

 Feel free to test, develop, and open a PR!